accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 ---

-The primary focus of this build is to understand how your DPS buffs accumulates and introduces a simplified approach towards a more complex rotation that squeezes out a few thousand more DPS.
+The primary focus of this build is to introduce a simplified approach with minimal button presses by engaging the class mechanics.

 ---